patrickleboutillier/jcscpu-hw/demos/jcsbus/README.md

 * _BTNR_: When pressed, sets the "set" (_SET_) input to 1 for the selected component.

 ## Switches (_SW15_ through _SW0_) (callout #5)
-Switches are used to specify the input bits for the DATA mode, and to indicate the desired mode for the ALU.
+Switches are used to specify the input bits for the DATA mode, and to indicate the desired mode for the ALU (_SW[15:13]_).

 ## LEDs (_LD15_ through _LD0_) (callout #6)
 LEDs are used to indicate the output values for the various components.